bluikko/Export-ADUsers/README.md

 * If _Displayname_ is not _GivenName_ _SurName_, use red text.
 * If _primaryGroupID_ is Domain Users and _Title_ does not exist, use red text.

-_UserAccountControl_ attribute is decoded to flag names and selected flags invoke formatting; they stack if multiple conditions apply:
+_UserAccountControl_ attribute is decoded to flag names and select flags invoke formatting; they stack if multiple conditions apply:
 * Blue strikethru text if account is disabled.
 * Blue italic text if account has an expired password.
 * Blue underlined text if account is locked.